invoiceninja/invoiceninja.github.io/docs/user-guide/esignatures.md

 ### Documents tab
 ![DocuNinja Menu](/assets/images/docuninja/preview1.png "DocuNinja Menu")

-DocuNinja embeds into Invoice Ninja as its own side bar menu, you can manage all aspects of DocuNinja workflow through your Invoice Ninja account.
+DocuNinja appears as its own sidebar menu inside Invoice Ninja.
+Every part of the workflow — drafting, sending, tracking, storing — runs from here.

 ### Timeline
 ![Document Timeline](/assets/images/docuninja/preview2.png "Document Timeline")

-Each Document has a timeline of events so you can visualize the signing workflow.
+Each document keeps a timeline of events (sent, opened, signed, completed), so when a client says they never received something you can check rather than guess.

 ### Builder
 ![Builder](/assets/images/docuninja/preview3.png "Document Builder")

-The document builder allows you to create signatories and place signing widgets directly onto the document at your preferred location.
-Each widget has its own logic embedded within it, so you can mark a widget as required, you can also set additional logic such as requiring a text field to be in the format of an email address.
+The builder is where you set up signatories and drop signing widgets onto the document at the exact spot you want them.
+Each widget carries its own logic, so you can mark a field as required or restrict a text field to an email-address format — useful when you need to capture a clean piece of data rather than freeform text.

 ### Authorized Signatories
 ![Authorized Signatories](/assets/images/docuninja/preview4.png "Authorized Signatories")

-When signing an Invoice, you may prefer to only have certain client/contacts be the signatories, within the Invoice,Quote screen you can assign authorized signatories.
-The document process will not proceed (ie, payment capture , quote authorization), until the document has been first signed.
+When a client has multiple contacts but only specific people are allowed to sign (say, a director but not an accounts-payable contact), you can assign authorized signatories on the invoice or quote itself.
+Until the authorised person signs, downstream steps like payment capture or quote authorization stay locked.

 ### Signing Flow
 ![E Signature client flow](/assets/images/docuninja/preview5.png "E Signature client flow")

-The view of the Signature capture flow as the client/vendor proceeds through the portal.
+This is what the client or vendor sees when they sign, shown inside the client portal.

 ### Blueprint Wizard
 ![Blueprint Wizard](/assets/images/docuninja/preview6.png "Blueprint Wizard")

-Creation of "Blueprints" allows the creation of three specific types of documents that you will encounter in Invoice Ninja.
-You can create, update these from the blueprints section.
+Blueprints are where you configure the three document types Invoice Ninja itself emits — invoice, quote, purchase order — so the signing setup for each is defined once and applied every time.

 ### Prebuilt Templates
 ![Blueprint Wizard 2](/assets/images/docuninja/preview7.png "Blueprint Wizard 2")

-A range of prebuilt Templates are offered allowing you a starting point for your customized documents!
+Rather than starting from a blank page, a library of prebuilt templates gives you a working starting point for the most common agreements.

 ### Template Editor
 ![Blueprint Template Editor](/assets/images/docuninja/preview8.png "Blueprint Template Editor")

-Using the wysiwyg editor, you can create/update your templates, this uses simple drag and drop elements allowing you to customize the template for your needs.
-You also have the ability to reference placeholder data where you can use data already stored in Invoice Ninja to automatically populate the template.

-An example would be a contract of agreement with a new client, the template could be configured to automatically inject the clients details when sending the document to the client.
+The WYSIWYG editor uses drag-and-drop elements to build or modify a template.
+Placeholders let you pull in data already held in Invoice Ninja — for example, a new-client contract template that automatically fills the client's company name, address, and contact details when you send it.

 ### Mapping Signatories
 ![Mapping Signatories](/assets/images/docuninja/preview9.png "Map Signatories to Template")

-When you are ready to send the template, you would simply select the required signatories, and the template will be populated!
+When you're ready to send a template, pick the signatories and the placeholders resolve against their records — no manual find-and-replace.

-## FAQ:
+## FAQ

-### Can I customize the location of signatures on my quotes, invoice etc...
+### Can I customise where signatures appear on my quotes and invoices?

-Yes! you can create different templates based on your designs for invoices, quotes etc allowing you to customize the exact location of signatures on each document.
+Yes.
+You can create different templates per document design, and place signature fields exactly where you want them on each.

-### Can i add additional signature fields to my invoices, quotes...
+### Can I capture fields other than signatures?

-Yes! when customizing the template, you are also able to capture additional fields such as Dates and other inputs.

-### SOC2 compliance
+Yes.
+When you customise a template you can add dates and other input fields alongside the signature, so a signed document can also collect the information you need at the same time.

+### Is DocuNinja SOC 2 compliant?

- - **Is DocuNinja SOC2 Compliant?** We are undergoing SOC2 audit currently and aim to have this signed off in Q1 2026
+We are currently undergoing SOC 2 audit and aim to have it signed off in Q2 2026.

-## Beta: - Known Issues

-### Completed Invoices/Quotes/Purchase Orders added as attachment

- Currently when an invoice ninja document such as an Invoice, Quote or Purchase Order is signed and completed.
-It will be returned as an attachment only.
-This is problematic and the generated Invoice will still be the pre-signed version which is not optimal.We have addressed this issue.
-Now, when an Invoice/Quote/Purchase order is _completed_ it will be returned and set as the source of truth for all instances where this PDF is emailed/downloaded/viewed.
-Pending release as @ 23rd February 2026

 ---